1. Blog

 Source: “Fordham Manor” by Doug Olson via Wikimedia Commons.

-Named one of Brick Underground’s Best Bronx Neighborhoods to Check Out, Fordham has seen much change over the years.
-It was originally a farming area, but then drew in middle-class families from Manhattan, which resulted in the emergence of mass transit.
+Named one of Brick Underground’s Best Bronx Neighborhoods, Fordham has experienced much change over the years.
+It was initially a farming area but then drew in middle-class families from Manhattan, which resulted in the emergence of mass transit.
 Throughout the 1930s to 1970s, it developed a large Jewish population as well, though many moved away soon after.
 This was also a difficult time for the neighborhood due to a wave of arson, which damaged and destroyed many of the residential buildings, particularly in low-income areas.
-However, the area has been rebuilding and police forces have been working overtime to clean it up, resulting in major crime reductions over the past several decades.
-There are some single-family homes and brick rowhouses near the eastern end, but the majority of housing is four and five-story tenements.

 4. Highbridge